Luxembourg/Germany/France

 Afternoon:

-Take a short motorcoach transfer to the Haus der Geschichte (House of History), a museum dedicated to Germany’s political, social and cultural development since 1945.
-Begin with an expert lecture examining post–World War II Germany, including division, reconstruction, the Cold War era and reunification.
-Following the lecture, explore the museum’s permanent exhibition independently, using its documents, media installations and artifacts to deepen your understanding of Germany’s recent history and its continuing impact on contemporary society.
-Return to the hotel via motorcoach.
+We’ll take a short motorcoach ride to the Haus der Geschichte (House of History), a museum dedicated to Germany’s political, social and cultural development since 1945.
+We’ll begin with an expert lecture examining post–World War II Germany, including division, reconstruction, the Cold War era, and reunification.
+Following the lecture, we’ll explore the museum’s permanent exhibition independently, using its documents, media installations, and artifacts to deepen your understanding of Germany’s recent history and its continuing impact on contemporary society.
+We’ll then return to the hotel via motorcoach.

 Dinner: